-Shiva is the most powerful of the three Gods in the Hindu Trimurti and also the most complex.
-He is typically found in peaceful meditation, yet is known as “the destroyer.”
+Shiva is considered to be the most powerful of the three Gods in the Hindu Trimurti and also the most complex.
+Despite his frightful reputation as “the destroyer,” Shiva is typically found in peaceful meditation.

 The Gods in Hindu myth relate to certain aspects of human nature.
-From Shiva and his consort Parvati, you can learn about your destructive qualities and the ability to overcome addictions, bad habits and negative attitudes.
+From Shiva and his consort Parvati, you can learn about your destructive qualities.
+Whereas these powers give you the ability to overcome addictions, bad habits and negative attitudes, they can also drive you to self-sabotage.

 Because of his destructive nature, Shiva is also known as the God of War, the wrathful avenger and the herdsman of “souls”.
 In esoteric symbolism, the term “soul” is code for the subconscious mind.
 When you change the programs of your subconscious you can change habits that do not serve you.